andrewlalis/d-properties/README.md

 # d-properties
 D-language parser and serializer for Java-style properties files, which conforms to the [format specification on Wikipedia](https://en.wikipedia.org/wiki/.properties).

+View this library on [code.dlang.org's package listing](https://code.dlang.org/packages/d-properties).

 ## Usage
+Add this library to your project with `dub add d-properties`.

 ```d
 import std.stdio;